+- Apply pipe sealant with Tefl on

+(Loctite PST

-- Apply pipe sealant with Tefl on® (Loctite® 592TM Thread Sealant or equivalent) to stator mounting holes. - 2.
-Position stator aligning mounting holes so leads are at bottom, towards crankcase. - Install and torque screws to 6.2 N·m (55 in. lb). - Route stator leads in crankcase channel, then install backing plates and stator wire bracket (if used).
-Secure using screws.
-Torque screws to 7.3 N·m (65 in. lb.).
+592TM Thread Sealant or equivalent) to stator mounting holes. - 2.
+Position stator aligning mounting holes so that leads are at bottom, towards crankcase. - 3.
+Install and torque screws to 6.2 N·m (55 in. lb.). - Route stator leads in crankcase channel, then install backing plates and stator wire bracket (if used).
+Secure with screws.
+Torque screws to 7.3 N-m (65 in. lb.).